-The Building Capacity for Obesity Prevention Project (BCOP) is a partnership between Case Western Reserve University (CWRU), The Ohio State University SNAP-Ed Program, and the Ohio Department of Public Health Creating Healthy Communities (CHC) Program.
-The BCOP project provides web-based diagnostic tools to help SNAP-Ed and CHC practitioners successfully implement and sustain community nutrition policy, systems, and environmental (PSE) interventions in rural and urban settings.
+The Building Capacity for Obesity Prevention Project (BCOP) is a partnership between the Mary Ann Swetland Center at Case Western Reserve University and The Ohio State University SNAP-Ed Program.
+The BCOP project provides web-based diagnostic tools to help SNAP-Ed and public health practitioners successfully implement and sustain community nutrition policy, systems, and environmental (PSE) interventions in rural and urban settings.

 The project is focused on four community nutrition PSE areas, including: